 Arriving at Newark, the museum is hidden behind trees on a small part of the old airfield (RAF Winthorpe), parts of which still exist.
-Arriving there, I am greeted by the tall aircraft tails and buildings of the old airfield.
-With an extensive range of cold war jets, piston aircraft and others, I am sure to be in for a great day.
+Arriving there, you are greeted by the tall aircraft tails and buildings of the old airfield.
+With an extensive range of cold war jets, piston aircraft and others, you are sure to be in for a great day.

 With pride of place in the centre of the external display, is of course the mighty Vulcan XM594.
 Walking below that huge triangular wing, you appreciate its ‘vastness’, stunning capability and surprisingly, how low it actually is to the ground.

 Sitting beside it, is its payload, the ‘Bluesteel’ and other selected ordnance.
 Here you get a feeling of security thinking, this could actually ‘do the job’.
 Surrounding you are other examples from that same era, Canberra, Phantom and E.E.
 Lightning.
 Being outside, some of these models have seen better days but the long painstaking process of repainting is an ever daunting task the museum volunteers continue on with.
 A Meteor sits proudly next to the Vulcan, like the many in my father’s photo album they are still relatively ‘common’ but nonetheless help to remind us of our once ‘leading the field’ heritage.